daverickdunn/full-powershell/README.md

 ## How it works
 This library accepts PowerShell commands as strings.
 It then injects them into a wrapper script that captures and serilises their output.
-This means that all 6 messages streams are captured and sorted at their source.
+This means that all 6 message streams are captured and sorted at their source.
 Once sent back to NodejS they emit as 6 separate RxJS streams.
 I encourage users to take a look at [index.ts](https://github.com/daverickdunn/full-powershell/blob/master/src/index.ts) and [wrapper.ts](https://github.com/daverickdunn/full-powershell/blob/master/src/wrapper.ts) to see exactly how it works.

 ## Usage